Updated: Aug 22

 Costa Rica has two international airports: Juan Santamaría International Airport (SJO), located in San Jose, and the Guanacaste Airport (LIR), located in Liberia, Costa Rica.
 San Jose is the capital city of Costa Rica.
 Flying into the capital city means heavy traffic in both the airport and on the roads, especially during peak tourist season.
 We waited in customs at SJO for almost two hours.
 The lines in customs are long, as many tourists are visiting Costa Rica to escape the winter temps in other parts of the world.
 Superstar actress Emma Roberts recently described Costa Rica as the "most beautiful reset," and I couldn't agree with her more.

 Expect to wait in the customs line for at least an hour or two.
-Have your passport and travel documents ready (in this case, your QR code with your completed health information document).
+Have your passport and travel documents ready.

 Book your flight as early as you can, preferably one with an early arrival time.